j3k0/couch-query-server-experiment/README.md

 | nodejs | 83s | 92s | |
 | c | 75s | 103s | 79s |

-In this "ideal" case we can hope for maximum 33% to 40% performance improvement by using a custom reducer.
-However notice that the reduce function is as simple as it can be, compiling the reduce function at each call is what slows down `couchjs`.
+In this synthetic test, we can hope for maximum 33% to 40% performance improvement by using a custom query server.
+However notice that the reduce function is as simple as it can be, compiling the reduce function at each call is what is expected to slows down `couchjs`.

-For the record, I also run using the built-in `_count` reducer.
+For the record, I also ran the above using the built-in `_count` reducer.

 | qs | run |
 |---|---|